Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a directory called my dir that has full access for owner, read and execute access for group owner and execute only for other users.

 Task 14.
 Change group (13-change group)
 Change the group owner to school for file 'hello'

+Task 15.
+Owner and group (100-change owner and group) A script that changes owner and the group owner for all filea and directories in the current working directory